skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 The problem is that today these data, produced by everyone, become the property of big companies (*the giants of tech*), and are used among other things to <a href="https://en.wikipedia.org/wiki/Cambridge_Analytica" target="_blank" rel="noopener">destabilize our political organizations</a>.

-Having these data open access would increase the speed and quality of innovation in all areas.
+Having these data in open access would increase the speed and quality of innovation in all areas.

-At a time when we are increasingly delegating our memory and knowledge to companies that enclose them in private silos, we have absolutely no guarantee about their future, both in terms of their preservation and their integrity.
+At a time when we are increasingly delegating our memory and knowledge to companies that enclose them in private silos, **we have absolutely no guarantee about their future, both in terms of their preservation and their integrity.**

 ### Open Access